corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/config-network-map-parameters.md

 * **localSigner**:
-*(Optional)* Configuration of the local signer for the Network Map service.
+*(Optional)* Configuration of the local signer for the Network Map Service.
 Useful for debug, testing orwhen HSM support is not available.
 * **keyStore**:
 Configuration for key store containing the Network Map key pair.

 * **file**:
-Path to the key store file containing the signing keys for the Network Map service.
+Path to the key store file containing the signing keys for the Network Map Service.

 * **password**: